shadowed1/Afterglow/README.md

 ### Features:

+- Fantastic hardware acceleration for all apps; even unsupported web browsers.
 - Steam can be closed entirely as long as an app is running.
 - Borealis shell tabs automatically initiate Flatpak support.
-- Aurora can tweak display scaling and cursor size.
+- Tweak display scaling and cursor size.
-- Fantastic hardware acceleration for all apps; even unsupported web browsers.
-- Can change default apps, generate shortcuts and icons, and download and extract tar files.
+- Change default apps, generate shortcuts and icons, and download + extract tar files.
 - Uninstaller is able to clean up after itself.

 <br><br>